 The Rainforest Fund Norway has worked for a number of years to make this happen.

-The pledge was made in the Recommendation of the Norwegian parliament’s Standing Committee on Energy and the Environment regarding the government’s Action Plan on Nature Diversity’, which has now been put forward.
+The pledge was made in the Recommendation of the Norwegian parliament’s Standing Committee on Energy and the Environment regarding Norway's national biodiversity action plan, which has now been put forward.